Octopus AIM ITS

 - A scalable business model focused on growth

 - A proven management team with a successful track record

 - A profitable business with a strong balance sheet

 - A high level of recurring revenues and earnings visibility

-As you can see from the chart below, to date the investment process has worked.
-The median performance of the portfolio from launch in June 2005 to 30 June 2018 is 279.64%, compared with 25.51% for the AIM All-Share.
+The median performance of the portfolio from launch in June 2005 to 31 August 2019 is 230.85%, compared with -1.93% for the AIM All-Share.
 Please note past performance is not a guide to the future.

 Total returns of the Octopus AIM Inheritance Tax Service portfolio are median returns from 30 June 2005 with an appropriate sample of investor portfolios.
 If cash is added or withdrawn during the relevant period, these portfolios have been removed from the calculation.
 Total returns include the impact of dividend income, interest, management fees and dealing fees.
 Performance is shown alongside the total returns of the FTSE AIM All-Share and FTSE All-Share (Total Return) indices.
 Neither index is used as a benchmark for the AIM Inheritance Tax portfolio due to the limited universe of stocks eligible and available to the fund.
 Past performance is not a guide to the future.